anavedoy/TEC/README.md

 # TEC
-Project for my Theory of Computation discipline, when we convert Turing Machines
+Project for my Theory of Computation discipline that convert Turing Machines.

+(Need to fix some problems in the second convertion)